 Furnished vs unfurnished

 Since many employers supply apartments, there isn’t a standard answer to whether an apartment comes furnished.
-Depending on how kind one’s employer is, an apartment can be fully furnished, even including pots, pans and cutlery.
-On the other hand, some apartments only come with a fridge, washing machine and bed.
-This is something expats will need to discuss with their employer beforehand.
+Depending on how kind your employer is, an apartment can be fully furnished, even including pots, pans and cutlery.
+On the other hand, some apartments only come with a fridge, washing machine, and bed.
+This is something you’ll need to discuss with your employer beforehand.

 Short lets

-Expats who do not have their accommodation covered by their employer might consider investing in short-term rentals while investigating the different areas and suburbs they might want to settle in.
+If you don’t have your accommodation covered by your employer, you might consider investing in short-term rentals while investigating the different areas and suburbs you might want to settle in.
 This is a fantastic option as short lets are often more affordable than hotels and are fully furnished.
 While this option may be pricier than renting an apartment, utilities and cleaning fees are usually included in the cost.
-Expats can visit property management sites and companies like Airbnb to find a short-term rental.
+You can visit property management sites and companies like Airbnb to find a short-term rental.

 Finding accommodation in South Korea

-Real-estate agencies are also common in most South Korean neighbourhoods, with some agencies specialising in the expat market.
-Estate agencies can also help expats overcome the language barrier when negotiating lease agreements.
-Agency rates for securing a lease are typically up to 1 percent of the annual rent cost.
+Real estate agencies are also common in most South Korean neighbourhoods, with some agencies specialising in the expat market.
+Estate agencies can also help you overcome the language barrier when negotiating lease agreements.
+Real estate agency fees for securing a lease vary based on the transaction value, typically ranging from 0.3 to 0.5 percent of the total lease amount, with both tenant and landlord each paying the brokerage fee.

 Useful links